svipulc/POC-Step-form/README.md

   }, [setError, serverError, setFocus]);
   ```

-  In above code we have use stepList has array of field in each step using that we have to find the field on which error occur and using `setCurrentStep` redirect user to step , then `setFocus` to set focus on input field and then using `setError` we are setting error form server.
+  In above code we have use stepList has array of field in each step using that we have to find the field on which error occur and using `setCurrentStep` redirect user to step , then `setFocus` to set focus on input field and then using `setError` we are setting error from server.

 ### Demo Testing Instruction